-The interesting part is what happens when a popup needs to hand off to the editor.
-If I'm browsing files in Yazi and select one to edit, the naive behavior would be to open the editor inside the popup, which is clunky and breaks the flow entirely.
-Instead, I built a "popup-aware editor" wrapper that detects when it's running inside a popup, finds the Neovim instance in my main workspace via its RPC socket, and opens the file there directly.
-The popup closes automatically and the file just appears in my editor.
+The part I'm proudest of is what happens when a popup needs to hand off to the editor.
+The naive version, opening Neovim inside the popup, is clunky and immediately breaks the illusion that the popup is a floating UI rather than a nested terminal.
+So I wrote a small wrapper that detects when it's running inside a popup, reaches out to the real Neovim instance in my main pane via its RPC socket, and opens the file there instead:

 if [ -n "$TMUX_IN_POPUP" ]; then